 - While Unreliable Narrator is in full effect for what we are told and what we can read in The Elder Scrolls games, the experiences of the player characters are assumed to be as reliable as they can be when told through the medium of a game - your character might have been misled by illusions or lies, but you can be sure those illusions or lies were there (and if time breaks, you can be sure that your character did what he or she seemed to do, just alongside mutually contradictory things).
 Except for the Thieves' Guild storyline in Oblivion, where late in the story we are told by a reliable source that the player character misremembers a lot of incidents in the storyline - and even potentially some outside it - Corvus Umbranox outright told you who he was, several times, but the curse of the Gray Cowl meant that you forgot it as soon as a little time had passed.

-- Jade Empire does this masterfully.
-At the beginning of the game, there is a lot of talk about how you are Master Li's favourite pupil, how Gao the Lesser feels slighted by the extra attention you get, how there's a flaw that isn't a flaw in your style, which makes it really special, and you're sent off to get a hold of the usual Plot Coupon and so on.
+- At the beginning of Jade Empire, there is a lot of talk about how you are Master Li's favourite pupil, how Gao the Lesser feels slighted by the extra attention you get, how there's a flaw that isn't a flaw in your style, which makes it really special, and you're sent off to get a hold of the usual Plot Coupon and so on.
 All pretty conventional for an RPG.
 After Li's betrayal you realise that everything was true.
 You were the favourite pupil, and everyone else was grudgingly admitted to the school, so their tuition fees could fund your training.
 Gao the Lesser had a legitimate grievance against you (even if his reaction was a bit over the top).
 Li rigged your duel with Gao the Lesser and set him up to overhear your conversation, knowing that the chase would lead you out of the village at the time of the attack.
 The flaw in your style was a flaw, enabling Li to kill you and take aforementioned Plot Coupon for himself, which was his goal all along.
-Mind Screw Royale, dudes.

 - Final Fantasy VII is one of the earliest examples.
 While it doesn't take place in first person, the player is represented by Cloud Strife, initially presented as an Escapist Character.
 As the game continues, it turns out that Cloud is a pathetically-insecure kid that is desperate to impress his girlfriend and deludes himself into thinking that he is a Bad Ass Super Soldier.
-In short, Cloud's relationship with Zack Fair (the man Cloud is basing his Bad Ass personality on) is basically the relationship that the player is having with Cloud (If this sounds vaguely dirty to you, you are not alone).
+In short, Cloud's relationship with Zack Fair (the man Cloud is basing his Bad Ass personality on) is basically the relationship that the player is having with Cloud.
 Not only that, but Cloud is constantly deceived and manipulated by the villains during the course of the game.

 - In the Tales Series games the first few hours are usually a Cliché Storm, before providing a Wham Episode.

 - If you're a completionist and willing to collect every single weapon, you'll earn a fight with the True Final Boss and unlock the last two endings, where you're given the option of sacrificing everything to save one of your companions.
 And by "you" we mean "the player," and by "everything" we mean "everything you've accomplished to get this far."
-Every item you've collected, completed quest in your quest log - the game gives you plenty of warnings and confirmation prompts before it erases your save files and plays the ending.
+Every item you've collected, completed quest in your quest log, it erases your save files and plays the ending.
 After the cutscene and credits roll, all you'll have to show for your dozens of hours of effort is a flower on the starting screen.
 And an Achievement.

-- Baten Kaitos is an example where you don't play as the main character, Kalas, but as a Spirit Guardian who guides and empowers him.
+- You don't play as the main character, Kalas, but as a Spirit Guardian who guides and empowers him.
 Kalas often has conversations with you, and your responses affect the level of power you grant him in battle.
 At the beginning, it is touched upon that you (the Spirit Guardian) have amnesia.
 You assume this is a standard plot device to allow infodumps on the world.
 In actual fact, Kalas is The Mole and orchestrated your memory wipe because you disagreed with his plans, but he needed your Plot Armor.

 - Last Scenario lies to the player in the opening Info Dump, so as to make The Reveal all the more shocking.